bladeszasza/SOWLv2/README.md

 # SOWLv2

-SOWLv2 is a tool for **text-prompted object segmentation** that combines Google’s OWLv2 (open-vocabulary object detector) with Meta’s SAM 2 (Segment Anything Model) to segment detected objects in images, frames, or videos.
+SOWLv2 is a tool for **text-prompted object segmentation** that combines Google’s (OWLv2)[https://huggingface.co/docs/transformers/en/model_doc/owlv2] (open-vocabulary object detector) with Meta’s (SAM 2)[https://github.com/facebookresearch/sam2] (Segment Anything Model) to segment detected objects in images, frames, or videos.
 Given a text prompt (e.g. `"plant"`) and an input (image, folder of frames, or video), SOWLv2 will:

-- Use OWLv2 to detect bounding boxes for objects matching the text prompt:contentReference[oaicite:2]{index=2}.
+- Use OWLv2 to detect bounding boxes for objects matching the text prompt.
+Based on paper (Scaling Open-Vocabulary Object Detection)[https://arxiv.org/abs/2306.09683]
-- Use SAM 2 to generate segmentation masks for each detected object:contentReference[oaicite:3]{index=3}.
+- Use SAM 2 to generate segmentation masks for each detected object.
+Based on paper (SAM 2: Segment Anything in Images and Videos)[https://arxiv.org/abs/2408.00714]
 - Save both the **binary masks** (foreground vs background) and **overlay images** (original image with mask overlaid) to the output directory.

 ## Installation